Recommendations for Single Page Applications

 Update page title #

 Browsing through an SPA does not cause the browser to reload the page.
+No reloading means no modification of the page title (title tag).
 However, it is important that each page has a unique title.

-It will therefore be necessary to update the title of the page via Javascript (document.title).
+It will therefore be necessary to update the page title via Javascript (document.title).
 Refer to the documentation of the framework used to know if an implementation of this mechanism is proposed or if it must be created from scratch.

 Notify user of page changes #

-Screen readers used by visually impaired people inform the user automatically when a new page is loaded by the browser.
-In the context of an SPA, page changes do not lead to reloading by the browser.
-The screen reader therefore has no way of warning the user.
+Screen readers used by visually impaired people automatically inform the user when a new page is loaded by the browser.
+With a SPA, page changes do not lead the browser to reload, a screen reader therefore has no way of warning the user.

 An acceptable solution is to move the focus to the first heading <h1> of the current page.
 This will cause it to be read by the screen reader, so the user will be warned that a new page is displayed.